kusumotoa/wiki-work/Advanced-Usage.md

 ### Animated Player (5.3.0)

 From 5.0.0, SDWebImage provide a `SDAnimatedImageView` (see [above](#animated-image-50)) for the animated image rendering solution.
-However, sometimes, we want to do animation about image, without any `UIView`, or `CALayer` backend.
-The image may also not a `UIImage` subclass.
-SDAnimatedImageView can not been used there and we still facing the problem.
+However, sometimes, we may want to do animation processing, where we don't have or don't want to create either `UIView` or `SDAnimatedImage` objects.
+For those cases, `SDAnimatedImageView`  can not solve the problem.

-For example, like WatchKit animation, which don't have a CALayer.
+For example, we can not use `SDAnimatedImageView` on watchOS animation, where we don't have a CALayer.
 Another case is the new SwiftUI environment, which don't have any UIKit behavior.

-In 5.3.0, we do refactory on `SDAnimatedImageView`, seperate the rendering part from the player part.
+In 5.3.0, we do refactoring on `SDAnimatedImageView`, separate the rendering part from the player part.
 The `SDAnimatedImagePlayer` is the solution for this.

-A player, does not care about **how you consume the frames** (whether to render it on CALayer, on WatchKit, or SwiftUI, or even do some digital process pipeline).
+A player, does not care about **how you consume the frames** (whether to render it on CALayer, on WatchKit, or SwiftUI, or even some digital process pipeline).
 It also does not care about **how you generate the frames** (whether SDAnimatedImage, SDImageGIFCoder, or even video frames like [AVAssetImageGenerator](https://developer.apple.com/documentation/avfoundation/avassetimagegenerator?language=objc)).
 It only drive the logic to calculate the duration, frame rate, and callback the handler to process.

-The simple usage for WatchKit, can be concluded into:
+The simple usage for WatchKit animation, can be concluded into this:

 + Objective-C